 - Add the butter slowly and whisk well after each addition!
 When you start adding the butter a few tablespoons at a time, the frosting will look ‘wrong’, as if it’s separated.
 This is normal!
 Keep adding the butter and mixing.
 The buttercream will come together once all the butter has been added.

-This beautiful and delicious maple pecan cake is ready to be enjoyed right away!
+This beautiful and delicious maple pecan cake with maple buttercream is ready to be enjoyed right away!
 Just use a sharp knife to cut the cake into slices.
 If you want even more maple flavor, try drizzling extra maple syrup over each slice!

 Want to make this cake ahead of time?
 It will store very well in the refrigerator.
 Store the cake in the refrigerator for up to 3 days.
 When you’re ready to enjoy it, simply remove it from the refrigerator about an hour before serving to allow the buttercream to soften.

 Do you love maple syrup?
 Check out my other recipe with Maple from Canada you’re sure to enjoy!